GAM-team/GAM/docs/Bulk-Processing.md

   * GAM prints \<String\> and waits for the user to press any key
   * GAM continues
 * sleep \<Integer\> - Batch processing will suspend for \<Integer\> seconds before the next command line is processed
+  * To be effective, this should immediately follow commit-batch
 * print \<String\> - Print \<String\> on stderr
 * set \<KeywordString\> \<ValueString\>
   * Subsequent lines will have %\<KeywordString\>% replaced with \<ValueString\>